Realism in Literature

 It also includes lesson plans and graphic organizers to get your students engaged in the notes.
 The best part is you can print the lesson plans out, place them in your lesson plan book and wait for the accolades from your Common Core enforcing administrator.
 It’s only $3.50.
 Find more at Teacher Guide Central.

 A Dose of Realism

 The day was August 14, 2005.
-I borrowed a book from my 12 year old nephew.
+I borrowed a book from my 12-year-old nephew.
 It had a dragon on the cover.
 I had officially become a complete dork.

 My life was spinning out of control.
-I had spent my life ridiculing the Star Trek Convention, fantasy literature, and King Arthur’s knights with my football teammates at lumberjack camps.
+I had spent my life ridiculing Star Trek conventions, fantasy literature, and King Arthur’s knights with my football teammates at lumberjack camps.
 Now, I was reading books with dragons on the front.
 It was time for a change.
 I needed a return to realism.

 I spent the next few weeks reading George Eliot, William Dean Howells, Henry James, Jack London, and Henrik Ibsen.